-The U.S. Food and Drug Administration (FDA) approved larotrectinib today for the treatment of any locally advanced or metastatic solid tumor, anywhere in the body, that has an NTRK gene fusion.
+The U.S. Food and Drug Administration (FDA) approved Vitrakvi® (larotrectinib) today for the treatment of any locally advanced or metastatic solid tumor, anywhere in the body, that has an NTRK gene fusion.

-Larotrectinib, developed by Bayer and Loxo Oncology, Inc., was tested in clinical trials as a treatment for adults and children whose tumors had NTRK fusions.
-Larotrectinib reduced tumors in 75 percent of these individuals.
+Vitrakvi, developed by Bayer and Loxo Oncology, Inc., was tested in clinical trials as a treatment for adults and children whose tumors had NTRK fusions.
+Vitrakvi reduced tumors in 75 percent of these individuals.
 And these results were ongoing.
 73 percent stayed progression-free for at least six months and 39 percent were progression-free for a year or longer.

 “NTRK fusions can occur in pancreatic tumors, but they’re very rare – thought to occur in less than 0.5 percent of cases,” said Lynn Matrisian, PhD, MBA, chief science officer at the Pancreatic Cancer Action Network (PanCAN).

 NTRK fusions occur as the result of two pieces of genes, located on different chromosomes, coming together abnormally.
 The resulting hybrid protein has enhanced cancer-causing activity.
 But the good news is that the hybrid protein is also susceptible to inhibition by drugs like Vitrakvi.